Media Information

 CONTENT CREATORS

-• Accredited content creators may enter the F1 ACADEMY paddock at any time during the event.
-They may move around the neutral areas of the paddock freely.
+• F1 ACADEMY accredited content creators may enter the F1 ACADEMY paddock at any time during the event.
+They may move freely around the neutral areas of the F1 ACADEMY paddock.

-• Accreditation does not provide content creators with access to teams’ garages, trucks, or awnings.
-Any access should be approved by the relevant team, in advance.
+• Media accreditation does not provide content creators with access to teams’ garages, trucks, or awnings.
+Any access must be approved in advance by the F1 ACADEMY Communications team and the relevant operating team.

-• Content creators entering team areas without invitation will have their access rescinded and may face further sanction.
+• Media entering team areas without invitation—including, but not limited to, team garages, Pirelli garages, scrutineering, team offices, team catering, and freight storage—will have their access rescinded and may face further sanctions.

-• Content creators are permitted to access the paddock only.
+• F1 ACADEMY accredited content creators are permitted to access the F1 ACADEMY paddock only.